inverse/termin/README.md

 ### Rules

 Termin also has a simple rule engine that can be used for only notifying when certain conditions are met.
-Below listed are the currenly supported rules that can be used to control the triggering of notifications.
+Below listed are the currently supported rules that can be used to control the triggering of notifications.

 #### after